PrestonhahaYT/PrestonhahaYT/README.md

 - 👋 Hi, I’m Preston
 - 👀 I’m interested in ...
 God, Motorcycles, Cars, Game design, YouTube/Twitch, and Coding.
 - 🌱 I’m currently learning ....
 Python (I enjoy it very much)
--  I know a little about HTML, JavaScript, possibly SQL, and VB.Net, but I am not too confident in them; I am most confident in my Python skills.
+-  I know a little about HTML, JavaScript, possibly SQL, and VB.Net, but by far I am most confident in Python.

 <!---
 PrestonhahaYT/PrestonhahaYT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.